kshedden/case_studies/methods/regression-extras.md

 # Additional regression topics

-This document covers several topics that are relevant for most kinds of regression analysis.
+This document covers several topics that are relevant for many kinds of regression analysis.

 ## Basis functions